shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/030-dataSelection-and-dataSet.md

-            100, // The position of the dataSelection true, // Is process-media needed (to download / copy images for example), DataSelectionStruct::BASIC_DATA_TYPE, // specify the type of data (core data or plugin data) false // Is the selection required for every migration? (the user can't unselect this data selection) );
+            100, // The position of the dataSelection true, // Is process-media needed (to download / copy images for example), DataSelectionStruct::BASIC_DATA_TYPE, // specify the type of data (core data or plugin data) true // Is the selection required for every migration? (the user can't unselect this data selection) );
     }